"Chris Thompson can write moments so raw and tender they make the audience gasp. "

 Upcoming feature films: ‘Burn’ for Popcorn Films, ‘Polly’ starring Alan Cumming, dir.
 Douglas Keeve.
 In development: An Infamous Crime.

 Upcoming Television: He currently has several original TV commissions in development with studios in the UK and USA.
 Most recently, he has recently sold his semi-autobiographical comedy-drama 'Two Foreskins Walk into a Bar' about a loser gay playwright who survives cancer, gets divorced and moves to New York to start his life over.
+Based on the hit podcast of the same name, Chris is also adapting the work for stage.

 Chris's LGBT play for young people, Dungeness, has had over 100 productions in the UK.
 His award winning play, Burn, will be premiering soon, produced by Trish Wadley productions.